 A T-intersection is when two roads meet and form a “T” shape.
 The driver on the bottom road of the “T” must yield the right-of-way to drivers traveling on the road of the top of the “T.”

-Likewise, if a driver traveling in the left lane is on a continuing street while the driver in the right lane is on a street that is ending, the driver on the right must yield to the vehicle that is on the continuing street.
+Likewise, if a driver traveling in the left lane is on a continuing street while the driver in the right lane is on a street that is ending, the driver on the right must yield to the vehicle on the continuing street.

 Entering a Freeway

-A vehicle that is on an acceleration lane, ramp or other approaching road must yield the right-of-way to existing traffic when merging onto a freeway.
+A vehicle that is on an acceleration lane, ramp, or other approaching road must yield the right-of-way to existing traffic when merging onto a freeway.

 Motorists must yield the right-of-way to pedestrians who are crossing the street.
 This applies to pedestrians who are in marked and unmarked crosswalks.